 The Reactor Oversight Process (ROP) self-assessment program evaluates the overall effectiveness of the ROP in meeting its goals and intended outcomes.
-This procedure provides the process and scope for monitoring of the baseline inspection procedures and a periodic comprehensive review of the baseline inspection program.
+This procedure provides the process and scope for monitoring of the baseline inspection procedures (IPs) and a periodic comprehensive review of the baseline inspection program.

 0307B-02 OBJECTIVES